DS-ML-Projects/Harvest-Vision/README.md

 ## Files Included
 - `yield-prediction-1-0.ipynb`: Jupyter Notebook containing the full implementation of the project.
-- `decision-tree.png`: Visualization of the decision tree regressor (attach actual image here).
+- `decision-tree.png`: Visualization of the decision tree regressor.

 ## How to Run
 1. Clone this repository.